Products

 Overview

 Z-NET PRO is a network-connected interface that’s designed to send and receive wireless commands to and from Z-Wave and Zigbee smart home devices.
-This guide will cover the steps required to use Z-NET PRO with openHAB’s native Z-Wave & Zigbee integrations and with MQTT.
+This guide will cover the steps required to use Z-NET PRO with openHAB’s native Z-Wave & Zigbee integrations through zigbee2mqtt.

 Initial Setup